-With rising fuel costs and pressure to embrace green fuels, many people are thinking about turning to electric scooters - but are they legal to buy and what are the rules around using them and will a UK law change see them become legal in 2022?
+With rising fuel costs and desire by many to embrace green methods of transport, large numbers of people are thinking about turning to electric scooters.
+But are they legal to buy and what are the rules around using them and will a UK law change see them become legal?
 Find out the answers here.

 Is it legal to buy and use electric scooters during lockdown?
 (Credit: Pixabay)